deeplearninc/relaax/tutorials/policy_gradient/README.md

 Then we want to define the weights for our neural network.
 Our neural network has one hidden layer for simplicity (without bias).
-We need to define 2 weight matrix:
+We need to define 2 weight matrices:
  - from input to hidden
  - form hidden to output